Understanding Type 1 Diabetes

 Understanding the basic concepts and processes can help you make more confident and calmer decisions in everyday life.

 This content is not medical advice.
-Always consult your healthcare or diabetes care team before making any changes to your diabetes treatment or daily management.
+Always consult your endocrinologist, doctor or diabetes care team before making any changes to your diabetes treatment or daily management.

 What is Type 1 Diabetes?